Danger Doom: Occult Hymn and hiatus (2006–2010)

-MF DOOM had stated that he hoped there would be a second Danger Doom album in which he would "rap from the perspective of the cartoons and in their voices, rather than simply create stories around them".
-Danger Mouse was also slated to reunite with MF DOOM in 2008, though ultimately no reunion projects occurred before MF DOOM's death in 2020.
+Following the EP, the group entered an indefinite hiatus.
+Danger Mouse focused on the commercial success of Gnarls Barkley's St. Elsewhere and production work for The Black Keys and Beck.
+MF Doom continued his solo work and other collaborations.
+MF Doom had stated that he hoped there would be a second Danger Doom album in which he would "rap from the perspective of the cartoons and in their voices, rather than simply create stories around them".
+Danger Mouse was also slated to reunite with MF Doom in 2008, though ultimately no reunion projects occurred before MF Doom's death in 2020.